-Dr. Christopher Barnes, Assistant Superintendent for Human Resources Union County Public Schools 400 North Church Street Monroe, North Carolina 28112 704-296-1007
+Dr. Bashawn Harris, Assistant Superintendent of Human Resources Union County Public Schools 400 North Church Street Monroe, North Carolina 28112 704-296-1007

 Notification of Rights under FERPA

 The Family Educational Rights and Privacy Act (FERPA) affords parents and students who are 18 years of age or older ("eligible students") certain rights with respect to the student's education records.
 These rights are: